hat-open/hat-core/docs/components/monitor.rst

 Components rank
 ---------------

-Association of component's rank is initial responsibility of component's local Monitor Server.
-Each Monitor Server should associate same rank as was last rank value associated with previously active client connection with same `name` and `group` values as newly established connection.
+Association of component's rank is responsibility of component's local Monitor Server for all of it's local components.
+Monitor Server should associate same rank as was last rank value associated with previously active client connection with same `name` and `group` values as newly established connection.
 If such previously active connection does not exist, default rank value, as specified by Monitor Server's configuration, is applied.
-After initial rank value is associated with client and its `ComponentInfo`, all Monitor Servers can request change of rank for all `ComponentInfo` s.
-These changes should be monitored and cached by local Monitor Servers in case connection to component is lost and same component tries to establish new connection.
+After initial rank value is associated with client and its `ComponentInfo`, local Monitor Servers can later change rank's value.
+These changes should be cached by local Monitor Servers in case connection to component is lost and same component tries to establish new connection.
 This cache is maintained for duration of single Monitor Server process execution and is not persisted between different Monitor Server processes.

 User interface